Oklahoma Department of Corrections: History

 in Lansing, Kansas.
 After a disputed report on the conditions in the Kansas Penitentiary, Oklahoma opened an institution in the former federal jail in McAlester.

 On January 10, 1967, Oklahoma created a new state Corrections Department, consisting of a State Board of Corrections, State Director of Corrections, and three divisions: a Division of Institutions, a Division of Probation and Parole, and a Division of Inspection.

-In 1973, a three-day riot resulted in the destruction of most of the McAlester facility and the death of three inmates.
+In 1973, a three-day riot resulted in the destruction of most of the Oklahoma State Penitentiary in McAlester and the death of three inmates.

 In 1976, the first training academy was established in Oklahoma City.

 On 29 August 1983, the Dick Conner Correctional Center was hit by a riot that resulted in an inmate death.
 On 17 December 1985 another riot occurred, this time at the McAlester prison.
 Five members of staff were taken hostage and three were seriously injured.

 On 4 November 2019, the state released more than four hundred inmates who had been convicted of nonviolent crimes.
 The commutations were expected to save the state over twelve million dollars.